minghao2016/chemogenomicAlg4DTIpred/README.md

 - First download the benchmark dataset at (http://web.kuicr.kyoto-u.ac.jp/supp/yoshi/drugtarget/) and put them into individual folder

-- Change to individual folder
+- Jump into individual folder and and change the directory in 'setwd("your\\dir")'

 - Run demo_sth.R to get the result